AdaCore/learn/content/courses/ada-idioms/chapters/type_punning.rst

 (For more details on this generic package, please refer to the section on :ref:`access and address <Adv_Ada_Access_Address>`.)

-Because the package is defined by the language, the naïve user might think it will work for all types.
+Moreover, because that generic package is defined by the language, the naïve user might think it will work for all types.
 It might not.
 Unconstrained array types remain a potential problem.
 For that reason, the GNAT implementation issues a warning in such cases.